wp-plugins/leadin/readme.txt

 - Add (blank page title tag) to emails and contact timeline for blank page titles
 - Fix link on admin nav menu bar to link to contact list
 - Ignore lead notifications and subscribe popup on login page
-- Saving an email no longer overwrites all the LeadIn options
+- Saving an email no longer overwrites all the Leadin options
 - Added live chat support

 = Enhancements =
 - New power-ups page
-- LeadIn Subscribe integrated into plugin as a power-up
+- Leadin Subscribe integrated into plugin as a power-up
 - Improved contact history styling + interface
 - Added visit, pageview and submission stats to the contact view
-- Added Live Chat into the LeadIn WordPress admin screens
+- Added Live Chat into the Leadin WordPress admin screens
-- New LeadIn icons for WordPres sidebar and admin nav menu
+- New Leadin icons for WordPres sidebar and admin nav menu

 = 0.4.6 (2013.02.11) =
 - Bug fixes